Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

     The sound effect is a feature Left to Implement in the future, for the moment, there is no sound in the game.

 5. **As a first-time player, I want to play the game with good interaction, no slowness with quick loading**
-    * When the user hovers all the buttons, including the social media link, the color will turn red.
+    * When the user hovers all the buttons, including the social media link, menue and name of the game, the color will turn red.
     * Every time the user succeeds in the game, it will add one point in the current score and will appear a correct message in green color "Correct!
 Click the button again to continue".
     * If the user failed the game, it will reset the current score to 0 and will appear a message in red color "Wrong!
 Click the button to Start Again".